2022 Marmolada serac collapse

 On 3 July 2022, a serac collapsed on the mountain of Marmolada, in the Dolomites at the regional border between Trentino and Veneto, Italy.
 Eleven people were killed and eight were wounded.
-The large-scale collapse of the serac led to one of the most serious accidents in the Alps in recent decades.
+The large-scale collapse of the serac led to one of the most serious accidents in the Alps in decades.
+The seismic energy released was comparable to an earthquake of 0.6 M.